deeptika/vibe-check-blog/README.md

 ### Simplifying Complexity: Text Summarization in Action

 In Vibe Check, we employed text summarization to condense extended discussions into digestible, concise summaries that highlight the core sentiments and prevailing opinions about the presidential debates.
+Here's a snapshot of the output:

 ![Text Summaries of the 4 debates](./images/text%20summaries.png)